Roles And Responsibilities Of A Committee Management (Board Of Directors)

 1. Needs Assessment

 The first step is to conduct a thorough needs assessment.
 Engage with the committee members to identify gaps in skills, knowledge, and competencies.
 This can be achieved through surveys, interviews, or facilitated discussions.
-Understanding the specific needs of the committee sets the foundation for a targeted and effective training strategy.
+Understanding the committee's specific needs sets the foundation for a targeted and effective training strategy.

 2. Goal Definition

 Based on the needs assessment, define clear and measurable training goals.
-These goals should align with the committee's responsibilities, the organisation's strategic objectives, and the broader context of governance.
+These goals should align with the committee's responsibilities, the organisation's strategic objectives, and the broader governance context.
 Whether it's enhancing financial acumen, fostering leadership skills, or addressing specific regulatory requirements, clearly articulate what success looks like.

 3. Objective Setting